bfloat16/Fuck_Cxdec_Check/README.md

 # Fuck Cxdec Check

 ## Function
 A general patch used to bypass the exe integrity detection of krkrz engine in recent years.
+Also disable dynamic base address.

 ![cxdec](001.png)